Tennis Hindrance

-What is a hindrance in tennis?
+What does tennis hindrance mean in tennis?

-A tennis hindrance is an act made during play that can cause a disturbance for the player(s), which can lead to a point loss.
+Tennis hindrance is an act made during play that can cause a disturbance for the player(s), which can lead to a point loss.

 This act can be made by some of the players, spectators, line umpires, or even a bird.

-A hindrance can be deliberate or unintentional.
+A tennis hindrance can be deliberate or unintentional.

 So, if a player is hindered during play by a deliberate act of the opponent, that player shall win the point.